Monster CEO open to selling all or part of company

 At Thursday's event, Monster executives showed off semantic search technology that takes into account the context of words, helping recruiters who wade through piles of resumes to find candidates more efficiently.

 Monster, which bought rival HotJobs.com in 2010, also competes with operators of specialized job sites, such as Dice Holdings Inc (DHX.N), which focuses on financial, IT and other sectors, and with hundreds of small operators.
 Aggregators of listings, such as SimplyHired.com and Indeed.com, have also emerged as rivals.
-The online recruitment market is estimated at more than $5 billion.
+The online recruitment market is estimated at more than $5 billion (3 billion pounds).

 UBS this month downgraded Monster shares to "Neutral," and cut profit estimates for this year and next, citing market share losses and slowing markets.
 It estimated Monster's 2012 share of online recruitment at 23 percent, below CareerBuilder.com's 32 percent but ahead of LinkedIn's 16 percent.